dodie/scott/readme.md

 Scott Test Reporter
 ===================

-Scott provides detailed failure messages for tests written in Java based on their runtime behaviour and source code.
+Scott provides **detailed failure messages** for tests written in Java, **without the use of complex assertion libraries** to aid developers in rapid development, troubleshooting and debugging of tests.

-With Scott even simple assertions provide the details needed to trace the cause of the failure and to comprehend the context of the test case.
-It provides details about local variables to reduce the need to debug tests.
+It automatically tracks the state of the test to provide the important details for a failing scenario, favoring simple assertions expressed mostly in plain Java over the extensive use of test libraries, such as Hamcrest or AssertJ.
+(Although it plays nicely with other testing tools and frameworks.)

-It does not intend to be a testing framework.
-Instead, it aims to be a simple tool that can be used in an existing project without requiring to change the tests or learn a new testing API, favoring simple assertions expressed mostly in plain old Java.
+Scott does not intend to be a testing framework, nor does it provide an API to use in the tests.
+Instead, it aims to be a small tool that can be dropped into a project to do its job automatically, so you can worry much less about expressing assertions, and still have meaningful failure messages.

-Supports Java 6, 7 and 8.
+Supports Java 7 and above.

+> Scott: All systems automated and ready.
+A chimpanzee and two trainees could run her.
+> Kirk: Thank you, Mr. Scott.
+I'll try not to take that personally.

 Example